-Our recipe uses brown rice as it contains more vitamins and fiber.
+Our recipe for meatball soup uses brown rice as it contains more vitamins and fiber.
 It is the preferred option for diabetics but should also be for everyone else, as well.

 White rice is much more common, but brown has gained many followers in recent years, as it is considered the healthier option.

 Rice is almost entirely made up of carbohydrates, with small amounts of protein and almost no fat.

 Brown rice is a whole grain.
 This means it contains all parts of the grain, and therefore the outer shell.
 White, on the other hand, has no bran and sprouts, only the endosperm of the grain.